jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

     It is also very helpful to look at an existing wrapper for a similar solver.

-You should also implement `Base.show(::IO, ::Optimizer)` to print a nice string when some prints your model.
+You should also implement `Base.show(::IO, ::Optimizer)` to print a nice string when someone prints your model.
 For example
 ```julia
 function Base.show(io::IO, model::Optimizer)
     return print(io, "NewSolver with the pointer $(model.ptr)")